Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring: Conclusion

 \section{Conclusion}

 This work offers a novel view on both monitoring and efficiency of LRMs.
-We propose \emph{ReasonType}, a novel taxonomy of reasoning steps, and demonstrated that users can effectively track the reasoning flow of the generation using our \emph{Step-Tagging} framework.
-Our taxonomy proved robustness across models, and satifying performance of our classifier suggests that LRMs exhibits structured and separable reasoning behavior, paving the way for more work on the monitoring of reasoning steps. \\ \phantom{m} Furthermore, we show that differentiating the step-type in the generation of LRMs is important, and can be used as a reliable and interpretable early-stopping criterion.
-Through careful monitoring of specific step-types, our framework can enhance the control of the generation of RLMs enabling a significant token-count saving (up to 50\%) while preserving performance, with the largest gains on complex tasks.
+We demonstrate that users can effectively track the reasoning flow of LRMs using our \emph{Step-Tagging} framework, paving the way for more work on the monitoring of reasoning steps.
+Furthermore, we show that tracking the step-type in the generation of LRMs can lead to reliable early-stopping criterion.
+Our framework can enhance the control of the generation of RLMs enabling a significant token-count saving (20-50\%) while preserving performance.